Real, Ancient, and Imagined: An Armchair Imagineered Blue-Sky Build-Out of Disney’s Animal Kingdom

 Of course, that was the point, and those in-the-know could doubtlessly preach about how the county fair was an on-the-nose pastiche of the same Americana and pop culture dino-dominance that underscored the rest of the land.
 But is any of that worth anything if 95% of guests haven’t bought into the backstory, instead perceiving the expansion as an actual cheap-out demonstrating the Walt Disney Company’s diminishing standards for its theme parks (which, by the way, was also happening at that time)?
 Even those who did “get the joke” tend to admit that the space felt out-of-place in an otherwise earnest, reverent park.

 Long story short, despite the omnipresent popularity of dinosaurs (and indeed, the continued appeal and expansion of Jurassic Park at Universal Orlando down the street), Disney’s Dinoland never really hit the way the company hoped.
-For decades, fans basically armchair Imagineered transforming Dinoland into South America (which, obviously, would be a more obvious fit alongside the park’s Asia and Africa, anyway), making an even swap from Dinosaur to Indiana Jones Adventure and replacing the Dino-Rama carnival with anything else.
+For decades, fans basically armchair Imagineered transforming Dinoland into South America (which, obviously, would be a cleaner fit alongside the park’s Asia and Africa, anyway), making an even swap from Dinosaur to Indiana Jones Adventure and replacing the Dino-Rama carnival with anything else.
 It was a silly pipe dream… Until it… wasn’t?

 At the 2022 D23 Expo, Parks Chairman Josh D’Amaro was short on actual announcements, but came with lots of Blue Sky ideas.
 In a cooly-received and incredibly awkward session of real time feedback, he displayed art that would’ve transformed Dinoland into a space celebrating Moana, while apparently transforming the Dinosaur ride into an attraction themed to Zootopia.
 A clear product of the thoughtless, IP-obsessed “Disney+ Parks” era, it… didn’t make sense.

-So hold your tomatoes, but I do think that a “Tropical Americas” land will be a more natural fit for Animal Kingdom than Dinoland was – even if I recognize the importance of featuring dinosaurs in the park, and even if I know many Disney Parks fans disagree.
+So hold your tomatoes, but I do think that a “Tropical Americas” land will be a more natural fit for Animal Kingdom than Dinoland was – even if I recognize the importance of featuring dinosaurs in the park, and even if I know many Disney Parks fans will object.
 I might disagree on the specifics (and I can absolutely acknowledge that this park needs to add capacity instead of just replacing it), but for the sake of this build-out and its reasonableness, I’m willing to go along with the official plans for the most part and just “build-out” from there.

 Build-Out